V-i-x-x/Assembly-Shellcode64/README.md

 # Assembly

-- Shellcode64: A 64 bit working reverse shell -> need to adjust the IP and port -> currently 4444
+- Shellcode64: A 64 bit working reverse shell in assembly (called from C++ code)

+You need to adjust the IP and port -> currently the port is 4444